 Communications with the ship was all through the ZLD coastal station at Musick Point.
 We had to send telegrams – we’d get on the radio at 2182 kHz, talk to Musick Point, so a lot telegrams were going back and forth.
 The news was pirated off other stations, rewritten by the guys on the boat.

 The programmes were recorded in the studios approximately a week ahead, so if a guy was doing a Friday night programme he’d be recording it on a Friday night.
-The programmes were recorded in half hour segments on quarter inch audio tape, 7 ½ inch reels, 1200 foot tapes that ran for about 35 minutes.
+The programmes were recorded in half hour segments on quarter inch audio tape, 7 ½ inch per second reels, 1200 foot tapes that ran for about 35 minutes.
 They had to change the tapes over every half hour – half hour segments.
 Because the generated frequency on the boat was a bit unstable, we had to allow a couple of minutes of music every half hour so the engineer on the boat could crossfade from one tape drive to another.
-So, you can imagine we had a whole lot of tape and we had some water-proof canisters made to move them around and there was a mid week shipment flown out to the Great Barrier and one of the heroes of the episode was a cray fisherman on the Barrier called Craig Gibbs who would take them out to the ship in his cray fishing boat and they would send the tapes that had been broadcast back to Auckland and the fresh tapes would be played.
+So, you can imagine we had a whole lot of tape and we had some water-proof canisters made to move them around and there was a mid week shipment flown out to the Great Barrier and one of the heroes of the episode was a cray fisherman on the Barrier called Bill Gibbs who would take them out to the ship in his cray fishing boat and they would send the tapes that had been broadcast back to Auckland and the fresh tapes would be played.

 The crew on the ship – there were about 8 crew on the boat and half the crew was changed each week.
 We had 12 crew members, technicians, cooks, deck hands, engineers and they changed over every week.
 Half the crew would go ashore and the other half would come out.
 Sometimes a new crew member would not be able to cope with the conditions, maybe chronically seasick or the like and they would have to be sent back.